Lamb Meatballs with Creamed Kale

-A delicious meal, Lamb Meatballs served over a warm bed of Coconut Shallot Creamed Kale.
-Baked to perfection, this herby meatball recipe is a holiday treat!
+These Lamb Meatballs are served with a bed of Coconut Shallot Creamed Kale.
+They are baked to perfection, a meatball recipe treat!

 Of course most meals that we make are good enough for company.
 What I mean by that is, when we have company, we try to give our guests our best.
 It doesn’t mean it has to be an expensive meal, because people simply love home-cooked meals.
 But I try to think both about what’s easy for me to make, and what will my guests enjoy?